 Expand your knowledge on caring for a person with dementia or Alzheimer’s in your home including information on communication, challenging situations and caregiver stress.

-When Alzheimer's Comes to Church
+When Alzheimer's Comes to Church- 2 1-hr sessions

-This free two-part training is directed towards faith leaders and church community memberes.
+This free two-part training is directed towards faith leaders and church community members.
 Learn what Alzheimer's is and what faith communities can do to assist those affected by dementia.
 Learn how to make the most of visits, how to welcome an Alzheimer's family into your congregation, and how to help Alzheimer's families within the community.

-Show Me How
+Show Me How- 1-hr session